 - Canvas the membership and determine members desiring to be considered for election to each of the positions.
-Officers shall be chosen for their ability to perform the work of the office and not because of their social prestige or desire for the office.

 - Report to the post assembly at the March monthly meeting only those nominees approved by a majority vote of the committee.
 Nominations from the floor are always in order after the nominations committee has reported.
 A nomination is only a statement of preference and does not control the election in any way.

 - After the nomination committee has made its report to the assembly at the March monthly meeting.

 - An election ballot shall be prepared to include all persons nominated for each position to be elected submitted by the Nominations Committee and those nominated from the floor of the March monthly meeting of the election years.
 Tally sheets shall be prepared for recording the votes cast.
 Spaces shall be provided to enter the total votes cast; the total votes for each person listed on the ballot.

 - Ballots shall be given to paid-up voting members only.
 The identity of the voter shall not be indicated in any way because it is a secret ballot.
 The election committee has no authority to make any changes in the election ballot nor mark it in any way.

 - Votes cast for each position shall be preserved in such a manner that if the election is questioned, the vote may be verified by a recount.

 - The election committee chairman shall place the voted ballots packed together with the tally sheets and report signed by at least a majority of the committee and deliver the packet to the Post Adjutant.

 - There will be no campaigning for any person on the ballot on Legion property.